Electrocalorics

 State of the art

-- New solid-state cooling technology, particularly interesting for micro-cooling applications
+• New solid-state cooling technology, particularly promising for micro-cooling applications

-- Measurements of electrocaloric effect and fatigue-life of electrocaloric elements
+• Measurements of electrocaloric effect and fatigue-life of electrocaloric materials and device components

-Electrocaloric cooling is based on the electrocaloric effect, which is a phenomenon where a material shows a reversible temperature change under an applied/removed electric field.
-The electrocaloric materials are ceramics or polymers, which are environmentally friendly.
-The main advantage of electrocaloric technology is that it does not require any moving parts, its operation is silent and without vibrations.
-The electrocaloric cooling elements are suitable for miniaturisation and thus have a great potential for cooling applications in a very wide market niches ranging from microelectronics, microrobotics to macro cooling devices in industrial and energy production processes and even aerospace technology.
+Electrocaloric cooling is based on the electrocaloric effect, a phenomenon where a material undergoes a reversible temperature change when an electric field is applied or removed.
+Typically, the electrocaloric materials are ceramics or polymers, known for being environmentally friendly.
+One of the key advantages of electrocaloric technology is that it does not require any moving parts, leading to silent and vibration-free operation.
+This unique characteristic makes electrocaloric cooling elements exceptionally suitable for miniaturization, significantly broadening their use in diverse cooling applications .
+These range from microelectronics and microrobotics to large-scale cooling systems in industrial processes, energy production processes, and even aerospace technology!

 Experts in the field